Skip to content

-Split a cloud agent's state across three layers — agent loop, machine state, and conversation state — so pods, sessions, and threads each migrate, hibernate, and recover independently.
+Split a cloud agent into three independent layers — agent loop, machine state, conversation state — so pods, sessions, and threads recover separately.

-The three-layer state decoupling for cloud agents keeps the agent loop, the machine state, and the conversation state as separate runtime components — each addressable, serialisable, and reassignable so no single infrastructure failure costs a user thread, a sandbox, or in-flight reasoning.
-The pattern is named directly in Cursor's cloud-agent retrospective: "keep the agent loop, the machine state, and the conversation state as decoupled components" (Cursor, 2026-05-21).
+Three-layer state decoupling keeps a cloud agent's agent loop, machine state, and conversation state as separate runtime components — each addressable and reassignable so no single infrastructure failure costs a user thread, a sandbox, or in-flight reasoning.
+Cursor names the pattern directly: "keep the agent loop, the machine state, and the conversation state as decoupled components" (Cursor, 2026-05-21).

-The split pays off when at least one holds:
+The split pays off when at least one of these holds:

-- Subagents fan out across heterogeneous pods.
-"An agent might run on one machine, spawn async subagents across several, or start locally then delegate work to the cloud.
-A subagent might even outlive its parent, or run on a completely different kind of pod" (Cursor, 2026-05-21).
+• Subagents fan out across different kinds of pod.
+A subagent "might even outlive its parent, or run on a completely different kind of pod" (Cursor, 2026-05-21).

-- Pod lifecycle is optimised independently of agent identity.
+• Pod lifecycle is optimized independently of agent identity.
 Readonly VMs, prewarmed VMs, and hibernation are only reachable when the loop does not pin to a machine (Cursor, 2026-05-21).

-Anthropic's Managed Agents reach the same shape under different names — Session (log), Harness (stateless loop), Sandbox (execution) — and report the decoupling cut p50 time-to-first-token by ~60% and p95 by >90% (Anthropic, 2026).
+Anthropic's Managed Agents reach the same shape under different names — Session (log), Harness (stateless loop), Sandbox (execution) — and report the decoupling cut p50 time-to-first-token by ~60% (Anthropic, 2026).
 Two independent primary sources converging is evidence the split is structural, not vendor-specific.

 graph TD